-Efforts to reduce vehicle and motorcycle traffic within the campus boundaries were given importance (Figure 25).
+Efforts to reduce vehicle and motorcycle traffic within the campus boundaries were given importance (Figure 19).
 Activities and precautions carried out for this purpose;

-- 1. Applications to reduce vehicle traffic (Vehicles without vehicle identification cards cannot enter our campus.) - 2.
-Ring service - 3.
-Bike rental - 4.
-Student dormitories are located within the campus within walking distance of the buildings.
+- 1. Applications to reduce vehicle traffic

+- 2. Ring service

+- 3. Bike rental

+- 4. Student dormitories are located within the campus within walking distance of the buildings.